Chapter Eight: Weaponry

 Difficult Terrain: Cost:(Field Size)xCP per 1d6" Move Effects

 The most popular types of Difficult Terrain force travelers to choose between losing Movement inches or taking Damage.
 A Spiked Obstacle (barbed wire, anti-cavalry stakes, caltrops, cursed thornbushes, clawed skeleton hands reaching up out of the grave) acts like a Slow Field for units that use their Action to focus and move carefully.
-For units moving uncontrollably or focusing their Action elsewhere, a Spiked Obstacle inflicts its d6es like an Exposure Damage Field instead.
+For units moving uncontrollably or moving while focusing their Action elsewhere, a Spiked Obstacle inflicts its d6es like an Exposure Damage Field instead.

 Concealed Hazards: Cost:(Field Size)xCP per 1d6" Damage or 2d6" Move Effects

-Concealed Hazards add the element of surprise to Hazardous terrain - units are never quite sure whether their next step will crack through thin ice, drop them into quicksand, or set off a landmine.
+Concealed Hazards add the element of surprise to Hazardous terrain.
+Units are never quite sure whether their next step will crack through thin ice, drop them into quicksand, or set off a landmine.
 Concealed Hazard dice cost half as much as the equivalent Exposure Damage or Difficult Terrain Dice.

 When using Concealed Hazards, it's important to bring some kind of marker to show spots where the Hazards have already been set off.
 Units may cross over the same patch of land a hundred times before the bear trap goes off on trip one hundred and one, but once triggered, hidden pits don't re-hide themselves, mine craters don't grow new mines, and falling block traps don't lift their fallen blocks back up into the ceiling to reset themselves.